How to unblock Spotify with a VPN?

 Short guide on how to unblock Spotify songs

 - Choose a reputable VPN.
-We recommend NordVPN for Spotify as it’s fast, reliable, and has 5000+ servers in 59 countries.
+We recommend NordVPN for Spotify, currently with 68% OFF.

 - Download and install the VPN.

 - Connect to a server where Spotify isn’t restricted.

 Why do you need a VPN for Spotify?

 Spotify is still unavailable in over a dozen countries including China, Ethiopia, and Sudan.
 Plus, it has become very common nowadays to see Spotify blocked at work and blocked at school.
 This is why VPN will come in very handy to unblock Spotify in these places.